ebzzry/ebzzry.github.io/en/src/words.md

   happened had you done your finest.<br>

-- The most wonderful sensations in the life of our cognizant consciousnesses are wrought with traps, perils, and pitfalls.
-But only those who are willing to embark on these treacherous journeys will have the fortune to apprise the tales.<br>

-- One of the most atrocious crimes a sensibility can ever commit to its host is compulsion of negligence to fulfill the functions of meeting its bliss.<br>

 - Challenge.
 Persist.
 Conquer.<br>

-- The aggregate heft of the comprehensions on a choice that we have made, does not lie within the boundaries of what it is; it is the firm grasp of the elucidating vindications why we have made that choice, that will liberate, and free us.<br>

 - Unless we will have the boldness and audacity to drive them away, our greatest fears will not